druess/umc-404hd-signal-path/HowToMakeExtraSettingsVisible.md

 4. Save the file.
 4a.Be sure to save the file with utf-8 encoding.
 If you open the file with a code editor like VSCode, this will save automatically with the encoding it had when you opened the file.

-5. Here is what my UMCAudioCPLApp.xml file looks like after everything is changed from Hidden to Visible, and False to True.
+5. The code below is what my UMCAudioCPLApp.xml file looks like after I changed everything from Hidden to Visible, and from False to True.

 6. Right-click on the UMC Control Panel in the system notifaction tray and exit the program.